Developmental Language Disorder (DLD)

 A diagnosis of DLD is made by a speech and language therapist using a combination of:

 DLD can be identified in children, young people, and adults.
-Many adults were not identified in childhood and may only receive a diagnosis later in life.
+Many adults are not identified in childhood and may only receive a diagnosis later in life.

 People with DLD often thrive when environments are adapted to support their communication needs.